collaborativeinternet/collaborativeinternet.github.io/index.md

 ---

 ## BUILD THE COLLABORATIVE INTERNET
-Feel compelled to build the tools for a better society.
+Feel compelled to build the tools for a better society?
 Find "your people" hacking the future at our weekly digital unconference.

 ### Upcoming Meetups